rackerlabs/support-how-to/content/cloud-networks/configure-a-site-to-site-vpn-using-the-vyatta-network-appliance.md

 - Configure the local IP address specified for the peer on the VPN-enabled interface.
 - If NAT is configured for outbound internet Access, make sure to exclude the site-to-site VPN connection from NAT.

-## Configure a Site-to-Site VPN
+### Configure a Site-to-Site VPN

 This article describes how to configure a site-to-site VPN using two Vyatta Appliances.

 You can configure a site-to-site VPN for any of the following Cloud datacenters: (DFW - Dallas), (ORD - Chicago), (IAD - Virginia), (HKG - Hong Kong), and (SYD - Sydney).
 In this example, we assume that one appliance is located in the DFW datacenter and the other is the ORD datacenter.

 To complete this configuration, you'll perform the following steps:

-1. Enable the VPN on the Vyatta Appliance in the DFW datacenter.
+1. Enable the VPN on the Vyatta Appliance in the DFW datacenter
-2. Configure an IKE Group on the Vyatta Appliance in DFW datacenter.
+2. Configure an IKE Group on the Vyatta Appliance in DFW datacenter
-3. Configure an ESP Group on the Vyatta Appliance in DFW datacenter.
+3. Configure an ESP Group on the Vyatta Appliance in DFW datacenter
-4. Create the connection to the Vyatta Appliance in the ORD datacenter.
+4. Create the connection to the Vyatta Appliance in the ORD datacenter
 5. Configure Vyatta-ORD
 6. Verify tunnel status
-7. Exclude site-to-site VPN from NAT (Only needed if Source NAT is/will be configured for outbound internet access)
+7. Exclude site-to-site VPN from NAT (only needed if Source NAT is/will be configured for outbound internet access)

-### Step 1.
+#### Step 1.
 Enable the VPN on the Vyatta-DFW

 **Note:** <code>eth0</code> is the public interface enabled for IPsec